opensource4all/sqlite-jdbc/README_CEROD.md

 Why ?
 ====
-I wanted to run the sqlite-jdbc to access a sqlite3 DB that is compressed and encrypted with the CEROD extention (which is written in C.) I made the changes pretty generic for those wishing to use the xerial/sqlite-jdbc project with the CEROD extention; but since CEROD (cerod.c) is commercial license (meaning, not free), it was not possible to reliably integrate it into the main project xerial/sqlite-jdbc, so I canceled my merge request and decided to keep a fork and synch it with the upstream project from time to time.
+I wanted to use the sqlite-jdbc project to access a sqlite3 DB that is compressed and encrypted with the CEROD extention (which is written in C.) I made the changes pretty generic for those wishing to use the xerial/sqlite-jdbc project with the CEROD extention; but since CEROD (cerod.c) is commercial license (meaning, not free), it was not possible to reliably integrate it into the main project xerial/sqlite-jdbc, so I canceled my merge request and decided to keep a fork and synch it with the upstream project from time to time.

 How ?